eManPrague/frui.ts/packages/validation/README.md

 ## ManualEntityValidator

 Basic implementation of `IValidator` interface where you need to manually add validation errors.
-This is useful when the validation is handled by server.
+This is useful when the validation is handled by a server.

 ### Usage